willhackett/graphql-gate/README.md

 */
 ```
 **config**

 There is a sample config in the example below, but basically, the config is just an object that contains an array of key strings for three possible types:
     - `args:` promise chains that are run before all others for any given arguments.
     - `pre:` promise chains that are run before the primary resolve function.
     - `post:` promise chains that are run after the primary resolve function *(Note: these resolvers are run asynchronously to the return of the primary resolve.
 This was so that post resolvers don't delay any reply to a client).*

 **resolvers**

 Say you added the key `validators` to the `args` key for the twobyfour config.
-Then to add promise chains to be run on an arguments, simply add a single function or an array of functions to the key on an arguments:
+To add promise chains to be run on an argument, simply add a single function or an array of functions to the key on that argument:
 ```
 args: {
   my_arg: {
     type: GraphQLString,
     validators: [isLength(1, 50), matches(/^[\w\d]+(?:-[\w\d]+)*$/)]
 ```
-In the example above, `isLength` and `matches` are both high order functions that return functions that match the regular graphql resolve pattern `resolve(root, args, context, info)`.
+In the example above, `isLength` and `matches` are both higher order functions that return functions that match the regular graphql resolve pattern `resolve(root, args, context, info)`.
 *NOTE: Argument resolvers are slightly different in that they also include the current argument as the key `arg` on the `info` object parameter.*

 ## Example

-Imagine you had the following basic type/query in graphql
+Imagine you had the following basic type/query in graphql:

 ```
 const myType = new GraphQLObjectType({